 Citrus shield bug

-Adults are large (2-2.5 cm long) and have bodies that are more or less pentagonal in shape.
+Adults are large (2–2.5 cm long) and have bodies that are more or less pentagonal.
 They have prominent spines on each shoulder of the pronotum.
-The abdomen carries laterally six pairs of short spines.
-The colour is rather uniformly green (sometimes more brownish), with lateral rows of dark spots on the abdomen.
-Eggs are about 1 mm in diameter and initially white, but becomes marked with black and red as they develop.
+The abdomen carries, laterally, six pairs of short spines.
+The color is rather uniformly green (sometimes more brownish), with lateral rows of dark spots on the abdomen.
+Farmers recognize it as it smells if you catch it.
+Eggs are about 1 mm in diameter and initially white but become marked with black and red as they develop.
 There are five nymphal stages.
-Early stage nymphs are marked with black, green, yellow, white and orange, and can have a rather black-and-white spotted appearance.
-Later stages look more like the adults and are mainly green with black markings.
+Early-stage nymphs are marked with black, green, yellow, white, and orange and can have a rather black-and-white spotted appearance.
+Later stages look more like adults and are mainly green with black markings.

 SYMPTOMS

-The citrus shield bug causes “Summer Fruit Drop” in mandarins, when the fruits are of about marble size and slightly bigger (from April to September).
-Dropped fruits can have brown secondary spots around feeding punctures, caused by entry of secondary infection by microorganisms.
-Usually the fruits have a brownish discoloration in the fruit centre.
-The seed coat can also be discoloured.
-Bug attack can also cause shrinkage of the seed cotyledon.
+The bug sucks fluid from developing fruit and leaves poison, which makes the tree abort the attacked fruit.
+Otherwise, the bug leaves no traces on dropped fruits.
+The bug causes a “Summer Fruit Drop” in mandarins when the fruits are about marble size and slightly bigger (from April to September).
+Dropped fruits can have brown secondary spots around feeding punctures, caused by the entry of secondary infections by microorganisms.
+Usually, the fruits have a brownish discoloration in the fruit center.
+The seed coat can also be discolored.
+Bug attacks can also cause shrinkage of the seed cotyledon.

 Young nymphs are gregarious.
 Early in the morning, groups can be seen sitting on the trunks of citrus trees in a neat circle.
 Adults and nymphs are often observed crowded on tree trunks.